ADR0407/FLOW-PROOF-Beginner-Course-submission/README.md

 # FLOW-PROOF-Beginner-Course-submission
-Project Title
+# Project Title
-Simple overview of use/purpose.
+creating the contract using stuct by using cadance lagauage

 Description
 An in-depth paragraph about your project and overview of use.